pietro-foini/Camera-traps-wild-life/README.md

 ## Dataset

-The dataset used for training is available at the Google Drive link:
+The dataset used for training is available at the Google Drive link (~ 2.5 GB).

 The current dataset has been obtained by combining multiple sources of data available online in order to assemble a dataset of images captured by camera traps in both daytime and nighttime settings.